sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

 - [Chromatic Sketch](https://github.com/petterheterjag/chromatic-sketch), by Petter Nilsson: Create good-looking and perceptually uniform gradients and color scales.
+- [RenameIt](https://github.com/rodi01/renameit), by Rodrigo Soares: A port of the Renamy Photoshop plugin for Sketch: it lets you rename layers like a boss.
+- [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
+- [Framer Inventory 2.0 for Sketch](http://timurnurutdinov.github.io/framerinventory/), by Timur Nurutdinov: Sketch plugin to generate FramerJS prototypes.
+Just have your motion done.
+- [Use Icon Fonts in Sketch](https://github.com/keremciu/sketch-iconfont), by Kerem Sevencan: Use icon fonts in sketch
+- [Prism](https://github.com/lalomrtnz/prism), by Lalo Mrtnz: Creates a beautiful artboard color palette with all your 'Document Colors' and their respective color label in a variety of formats.
+- [Dockpreview](https://github.com/fnky/sketch-dockpreview), by Christian Petersen: A Sketch plugin that lets you preview your current artboard in the Dock.
+- [Color Contrast Analyser](https://github.com/getflourish/sketch-color-contrast-analyser), by Florian Schulz: A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0.
+- [Sketch Palettes](https://github.com/andrewfiorillo/sketch-palettes), by Andrew Fiorillo: Sketch plugin that lets you save and load colors in the color picker
+- [Sketch Mate](https://github.com/getflourish/sketch-mate), by Florian Schulz: These plugins will make you best friends with Sketch.
+- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Some scripts for Bohemian Coding’s Sketch.
+- [Sketch Swatches](https://github.com/ashung/sketch_swatches), by Ashung Hung: A swatches plugin for Sketch, include Material Design, Open Color, RAL, TOYO, Pantone and more.
+- [CopyColor](https://github.com/poyi/copycolor), by Poyi: Plugin that provides shortcut to copy layer fill color, border color, or text color to your clipboard for Sketch 4
 - [Justinmind Sketch](https://github.com/vconesa/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
+- [ViewController for Framer](https://github.com/awt2542/viewcontroller-for-framer), by Andreas Wahlström: Multi step user flows in Framer.js
+- [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
+- [Stark](http://www.getstark.co), by Michael Fouquet, Cat Noone, Benedikt Lehnert: Ensure your design is accessible and high contrast for every type of color blindness.
+- [Foreign Ipsum](https://github.com/3raxton/foreignipsum), by Braxton Huff: Generate text for your mockups in multiple languages 🗺
 - [SketchI18N](https://github.com/cute/sketchi18n), by Guangming Li : Sketch Internationalization Plugin
-- [Sketch Palettes](https://github.com/andrewfiorillo/sketch-palettes), by Andrew Fiorillo: Sketch plugin that lets you save and load colors in the color picker
-- [Color Contrast Analyser](https://github.com/getflourish/sketch-color-contrast-analyser), by Florian Schulz: A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0.
 - [Ps Guides](https://github.com/pratikjshah/ps-guides), by Pratik Shah: Quickly generate Guides for a selected element in Sketch
-- [Framer Inventory 2.0 for Sketch](http://timurnurutdinov.github.io/framerinventory/), by Timur Nurutdinov: Sketch plugin to generate FramerJS prototypes.
-Just have your motion done.
 - [Sketch Query Selection](https://github.com/francisvega/sketch-query-selection), by Francis: Filter selection layers by type
-- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Some scripts for Bohemian Coding’s Sketch.
-- [Stark](http://www.getstark.co), by Michael Fouquet, Cat Noone, Benedikt Lehnert: Ensure your design is accessible and high contrast for every type of color blindness.
-- [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
 - [Texts Translate](https://github.com/laresgoiti/texts_translate), by Santi: Manage Sketch texts in multiple locales.
-- [CopyColor](https://github.com/poyi/copycolor), by Poyi: Plugin that provides shortcut to copy layer fill color, border color, or text color to your clipboard for Sketch 4
 - [Sketch Image Replaste](https://github.com/mheesakkers/sketch-image-replaste), by Misha: A simple Sketch plugin for replacing images with your copied image of your clipboard.
 - [Prott Sketch Plugin](https://github.com/goodpatch/prott-sketch-plugin), by Goodpatch Inc.: Sync Sketch artboards to Prott like a boss.
 - [Sketch Hback Plugin](https://github.com/yusukekokubo/sketch-hback-plugin), by Yusuke Kokubo: A Sketch Plugin for history back and forward.
 - [Bootstrap Grid](https://github.com/de-la-vega/bootstrapgrid), by Vitaliy Kirenkov: Sketch plugin inserts correct bootstrap grid in nested blocks.
 - [zeroheight](https://zeroheight.com), by zeroheight: Organise and share your design libraries using folders and get a living styleguide for free
-- [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
 - [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
 - [HTML Export](https://github.com/mludowise/sketch-html-export), by Mel Ludowise: Generates an HTML page of images from your artboard.
 - [Click-Thru Prototype](https://github.com/markhorgan/click-thru-prototype), by Mark Horgan: Generates a HTML click-through prototype of your responsive website design.
-- [Foreign Ipsum](https://github.com/3raxton/foreignipsum), by Braxton Huff: Generate text for your mockups in multiple languages 🗺
-- [Sketch Mate](https://github.com/getflourish/sketch-mate), by Florian Schulz: These plugins will make you best friends with Sketch.
 - [Sketch Export Sizes Generator](https://github.com/devxoul/sketch-export-sizes-generator), by Jeon Suyeol: A simple plugin for Sketch that generates export sizes of layers.
 - [Git Sketch Plugin](https://github.com/mathieudutour/git-sketch-plugin), by Mathieu Dutour: A Git client generating pretty diffs built right into Sketch.
 - [HSL Color Picker](https://github.com/ashung/hsl_color_picker), by Ashung Hung: HSL Color Picker for Sketch
-- [Sketch Swatches](https://github.com/ashung/sketch_swatches), by Ashung Hung: A swatches plugin for Sketch, include Material Design, Open Color, RAL, TOYO, Pantone and more.
 - [Auto Layout](https://animaapp.github.io/Auto-Layout/), by Anima Team: Design responsive screens and easily see all screen sizes at once.
 - [iosViews](https://github.com/charimon/iosviews), by Andrew Charkin: Sketch Plugin to generate iOS view code
-- [ViewController for Framer](https://github.com/awt2542/viewcontroller-for-framer), by Andreas Wahlström: Multi step user flows in Framer.js
 - [Sketch to VR](https://github.com/auxdesigner/sketch-to-vr), by Liu Liu: Personal fun project - turn your mocks into VR
 - [User Flows](https://github.com/abynim/userflows), by Aby Nimbalkar: Generate user walkthroughs from Artboards in Sketch.
 - [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)